MAY 2025 NEWSLETTER

 Don’t miss out!

-ASLA Utah Annual Conference “Landscape in the Desert” April 10th to 12th 2025 Dixie Convention Center St. George, Utah REGISTER HERE
+ASLA Utah Annual Conference “Landscape in the Desert” on April 10th to 12th, 2025 at the Dixie Convention Center in St. George, Utah REGISTER HERE

-Rain Bird’s Girls Night Out Thurs., April 24th 5:30pm-7:30pm Cactus & Tropicals in Draper REGISTER HERE
+Rain Bird’s Girls Night Out on Thursday, April 24th 5:30pm-7:30pm at Cactus & Tropicals in Draper REGISTER HERE

-Utah State LAEP Speaker Series - APRIL 11TH - TODD MEAD CLICK HERE for more details
+Utah State LAEP Speaker Series on April 11TH with Todd Mead, CLICK HERE for more details

-Utah State LAEP Speaker Series - APRIL 18TH - HEATHER HENRY CLICK HERE for more details
+Utah State LAEP Speaker Series on April 18TH with Heather Henry, CLICK HERE for more details

 SITES Workshop